Making a silicone prototype is an essential step when you intend to customize and manufacture a product.

-Here are the steps involved in making silicone prototype.
+Here are the steps involved in making prototype silicone parts.

 Every product, regardless of the materials used, starts with a design.

-Therefore, you should follow basic thermoplastic parts design principles when designing a silicone prototype.
+Therefore, you should follow basic thermoplastic parts design principles when designing a prototype silicone parts.

 Ensure uniform wall thickness in the silicone prototype design even though silicone rubber does not sink and deform like thermoplastics.

 This guarantees even flow of material within the mold during silicone molding process.

 You should avoid sharp edges and corners as they could promote a tear when demolding the silicone prototype.

 Also, make sure that your design specifications are accurate prior to large scale production of prototype silicone parts.
 This is because silicone behaves differently compared to other materials.

 Step 2: Choosing the Right Silicone Parts Prototyping Technique